 Four times the square of the peak velocity of the

-TR jet yields the gradient across the valve during
+TR jet yields the peak pressure during right

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the joint providership of University of Nebraska Medical Center, Center for Continuing Education and JLS Interactive, LLC.